What is chronic pelvic pain?

 Whether your chronic pelvic pain can be prevented or avoided depends on what is causing the pain.
 There are many different causes.
 Some of them can be prevented.
 Others cannot be prevented.

 Early diagnosis can sometimes prevent chronic pelvic pain.
-So it is important to talk to your doctor when you begin to feel pelvic pain.
+It is important to talk to your doctor when you begin to feel pelvic pain.

 Chronic pelvic pain treatment